 Why is popcorn good?
 When you choose a healthy option and watch your serving size (around 30g is good), then you’re in for a snack that is low in calories, high in fibre and contains polyphenols which help fight free radicals.

-Check out the range from Honest Pop, or try air popping at home – just put 25g of corn kernels into a paper bag, fold the top over a couple of times, microwave for 1-2 mins & wait until the popping sound stops.
+Try air popping at home – just put 25g of corn kernels into a paper bag, fold the top over a couple of times, microwave for 1-2 mins & wait until the popping sound stops.

 These come in so many different forms & go by so many different names now!
 We call them Power Balls here at Dineamic, but there’s also bliss balls, and protein balls out there on the market.
 The key with these is to ensure that the ingredients are actually good for you & the sugar and fat content isn’t too high.